jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - Elliptical Curve Cryptography (EEC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
   - **Quantum cryptography**: quantum computing is a newer and advanced type of technology with the promise of future power to enhance fields like AI, encryption, medicine, and science; classical computing uses electrical or optical on/off impulses representing 0s and 1s, and quantum computing's power lies in harnessing quantum mechanical principles allowing qubits (quantum bits) to represent both 0 and 1 simultaneously and multidimensionally
     - **Quantum supremacy**: the potential for quantum computing to easily resolve hard problems (e.g. factoring large integers and solving discrete logarithms) rendering algorithms like RSA and Diffie-Hellman insecure
-    - **Post-quantum cryptography (PQC)**: it's difficult to estimate when  quantum computing will render current encryption methods irrelevant (or even possibly if it already has); Harvest Now, Decrypt later (HDNL) is the threat of adversarial interception and storing of encrypted data, with the intent of using quantum computers to decrypt it in the future;
+    - **Post-quantum cryptography (PQC)**: it's difficult to estimate when quantum computing will render current encryption methods irrelevant (or even possibly if it already has); Harvest Now, Decrypt later (HDNL) is the threat of adversarial interception and storing of encrypted data, with the intent of using quantum computers to decrypt it in the future
       - security professionals need to consider the useful time period of currently encrypted data, and take steps to begin incorporating PQC-safe algorithms
   - Check out [Practical Cryptography for Developers](https://github.com/nakov/Practical-Cryptography-for-Developers-Book/blob/master/encryption-symmetric-and-asymmetric.md) for a deeper dive